krestfield/docs/certdog/online_environment.md

 This account is a user account (so none of the administrative operations are available)

-The account is shared so, all certificates will be visible
+The account is shared so all certificates will be visible